 - Have no unspent conviction(s) for a `relevant´ or `foreign´ offence committed in this country or abroad (see Licensing Act 2003 for details)

-- Have a Criminal Record Bureau (CRB), conviction certificate, or Police National Computer (PNC) check (maximum 1 month old at the date of application).
+- Have a Disclosure and Barring Service (DBS) standard check, conviction certificate, or Police National Computer (PNC) check (maximum 1 month old at the date of application).

 How do I apply for a personal licence?